 Partitioned and Partition-Replica Topologies

-Patrtiotioned-Replica Topology is only supported in NCache Enterprise Edition.
+Partition-Replica Topology is only supported in NCache Enterprise.

 Through round-robin, we'll lose the ability to track the location of data.
-We need a better way of distributing the data that ensures not only the equal distribution of data but also the ability to look it up fast.
+We need a better way of distributing the data, ensuring not only the equal distribution of data but also the ability to look it up fast.

 The only difference between the Partitioned and Partition-Replica topologies is that the former doesn't have replica caches, which makes it prone to data loss.

 Hash-Based Data Partitioning